cheomanigua/godotdoc/content/docs/c#/enums_flags.md

 In C#, the `[Flags]` attribute is used with enums to indicate that the enum values can be combined using bitwise operations, typically to represent a set of flags.
 Comparing bitmasks involves checking whether specific flags are set, unset, or match certain combinations using bitwise operators.

+By convention, flags name should be in plural.

 ### Declaration

 ```csharp